NuclearPine/blog-source/content/_index.md

 framed = true
 +++

-Welcome to my blog.
-Here you'll find tips, tutorials, and assorted thoughts on technology.
+Welcome to my blog!
+Here you'll find posts relating to my homelab as well as well as assorted Linux tips and tutorials I feel like writing about.